To log in, you'll need your User and IP Address of the instance.

 - Browse to the folder that contains the .pem file you downloaded from the DreamCompute dashboard, or the private key you created outside the Dashboard.

-- You can give the key a name in the Key comment field.
+- Enter a key name in the Key comment field (optional).

-- When finished, click the Save private key button to save it into a .ppk file.
+- When finished, click the Save private key button at the bottom to save it into a .ppk file.